 13 Swinegate Court East, York YO1 8AJ

-We ate outside on the terrace where we were as warm as toast thanks to the patio heaters.
-We couldn’t fault the attentive service where nothing was too much.
+I ate outside on the terrace where I was as warm as toast thanks to the patio heaters – I couldn’t fault the attentive service where nothing was too much.

-I had very naughty, utterly delicious pork belly to start.
-For the main dish, I ordered fillets of a bass, served with gnocchi, cherry tomatoes, broccoli spears and a delightful lemon and green pesto dressing.
+I had a very naughty, utterly delicious pork belly to start.
+For the main dish, I ordered fillets of a bass, served with gnocchi, cherry tomatoes, broccoli spears, and a delightful lemon and green pesto dressing.
 Every bite was bursting with flavour.

 Where to Stay in York